Swaroop-KG/Ai-image-Upscaler/README.md

 7. Returns JSON with `UpscaleResult` (original/upscaled URLs and dimensions).

-To integrate a **real AI upscaler**, replace the logic in `upscaleImage` to call your preferred API (e.g. Replicate, Clipdrop) and use the config module `src/lib/upscale/config.ts` to pull API keys and model IDs from env vars.
+To integrate a **real AI upscaler**, replace the logic in `upscaleImage` to call your preferred Clipdrop API and use the config module `src/lib/upscale/config.ts` to pull API keys and model IDs from env vars.

 ---